thmsndk/ScreepsArena3D/README.md

       - [ ] Adjust colors to be "true" colors. the blue looks purple as an example.
     - [x] Scale size depending on body parts
       - [ ] Update hits of body parts each tick
         We might need to persist data of objects from tick 0, their initial data. else creeps would grow in sizes when moving backwards in a replay where a creep died in the current tick. but if a creep is spawned mid round, their initial tick is somewhere else.
+        In CTF you can pick up body parts making your body larger.
     - [ ] Render actions
       - [ ] attack
       - [ ] rangedAttack